thoughtworks/HeartBeat/README.md

 In Heartbeat tool, we also have some other metrics, like: Velocity, Cycle Time and Classification.
 So we can collect DF, LTC, CFR, Velocity, Cycle Time and Classification.

+For MTTR meter, specifically, if the pipeline stay in failed status during the selected period, the unfixed part will not be included for MTTR calculation.

 # 2 Support tools

 Here is the user manaul for Version 1 on 2020/06.
 For now, we just can support Jira/Buildkite/Github to generate the corresponding metrics data.